bbauska/TUMx-DWAPNx/README.md

 exist, for example, the name, the version, the description of the application, the author and the license.

-There\'s another set of attributes, which are the dependencies and these are very important.
+There&apos;s another set of attributes, which are the dependencies and these are very important.

 This is where NPM comes in the game.
 Here you define the dependencies